kelinguistics/OLD-kelinguistics.github.io/_pages/about.md

 **👉 January 4th – 7th, 2024** Attended [LSA's Annual Meeting](https://virtual.oxfordabstracts.com/#/event/public/4438/information?page=1813) and presented a poster, *Methods in assessing VOT convergence patterns in L2 English speech.*

-**👉 December 19th, 2023** Paper *Ethnographic linguistic landscape analysis of Uyghur restaurants in the DMV ethography* :meat_on_bone::ramen: accepted to the 15th Linguistic Landscape [(LL15)](https://linguisticlandscape15.weebly.com/), to be held in New Zealand :flag-nz::bird: in June!
+**👉 December 19th, 2023** Paper *Ethnographic linguistic landscape analysis of Uyghur restaurants in the DMV ethography* accepted to the 15th Linguistic Landscape 🍖🍜🥟[(LL15)](https://linguisticlandscape15.weebly.com/), to be held in New Zealand in June! 🇳🇿🦤